xamm/OIL/README.md

 ## Requirements

-Currently only works on Mac.
+Currently only works on Mac and Linux.